- What is infant sign language?

 Infant sign language is a way of communicating with babies using signs and gestures before they develop speaking skills.
 Signing helps babies express their emotions, feelings, and needs.

-Experts believe that introducing sign language to babies early on helps bridge the gap between the desire to communicate and to communicate.
+Experts believe that introducing sign language to babies early on helps bridge the gap between the desire and ability to communicate.
 Experts also say that baby sign language doesn’t interfere with the development of language in infants (1).

 When Can You Start Teaching Sign Language To Your Baby?

-You can start teaching sign language to babies during six to 12 months, when they make an attempt to communicate (2).
+You can start teaching sign language to babies ages six to twelve months, when they make an attempt to communicate (2).
 They can learn to sign back once they develop their motor skills around seven months.

-Once your baby learns and begins to use signing, communication becomes easy for the both of you.
-However, you need to also speak while signing, that way the baby will learn to speak.
+Once your baby learns and begins to use signing, communication becomes easy for both of you.
+However, you need to also speak while signing, to simultaneously teach your baby to speak.

 [ Read: When Do Babies Smile ]